k8s-community/cluster-deploy/roles/instance/README.md

 A service account's credentials include a generated email address that is unique.
 Specify the email address of the user account.
-You can create one according to the procedure specified in this [reference](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount)
+You can create service account according to the [procedure](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount)

 	gce_project_id: "your project id"